Inflectra/spira-documentation/docs/Migration-and-Integration/Project-Backup-and-Migration-Electron-2024.md

 ![main](img/Project_Backup_and_Migration_Electron_02.png)

 Finally, confirm the information you see is correct and click 'Start Backup'.
 This will lead you to the progress screen, where you can check the progress of the operation and details in the Event History.
-The application creates a log in the same directory of the backup file in which the session details and any errors or warnings are saved.
+The application creates a log in the same directory of the backup file in which the session details and any errors or warnings are saved for future reference.

 ![main](img/Project_Backup_and_Migration_Electron_03.png)